 Since then, Home Energy Score Assessors have scored over 40,000 homes nationwide.

 The tool is uniquely refined to require minimal data input - to save on time, money, and training for Assessors - while producing maximum accuracy for energy use predictions.
-Read the Summary from our 2014 Report on the tool and its accuracy.
+Read the Home Energy Score's Scoring Methodology on the tool and its assumptions, and the Summary from our 2014 Report about the tool's updates and analysis.